Our aim: to get to the heart of the matter in a nutshell.

 Defending common values

-In the current issue, read the appeal by Steffen Kampeter, BDA Executive Director, for solidarity with the flood victims.
-The topic of the week looks at the impact of US entry restrictions on the German economy.
-The German-American friendship is also the subject of the Comment of the Week by Prof. Dr. Andrew Ullmann MdB, Vice Chairman of the Parliamentary Group USA.
+Read the appeal by Steffen Kampeter, Managing Director of the BDA, for solidarity with the flood victims in the current issue.
+The topic of the week examines the impact of US entry restrictions on the German economy.
+The German-American friendship is also the subject of the Comment of the Week by Prof. Dr. Andrew Ullmann MdB, Deputy Chairman of the Parliamentary Group USA.

 Less regulation, more entrepreneurial spirit

 In the current issue, you can read the viewpoint of employer president Dr. Rainer Dulger, who warns that without strengthening the economy, we will neither be climate-neutral nor an industrial nation in the future.
 The shortage of skilled workers is one of the obstacles for companies and therefore our topic of the week.
 In addition to lots of other exciting information, you can also find out how the EU's new Covid certificate works and why the free movement of people can finally be a priority again in times of a pandemic.